fuzzylogicxx/fuzzylogic/posts/does-the-html-details-element-solve-progressively-enhanced-disclosures.md

 ## Alternative approaches

 Using a custom disclosure widget put together with JavaScript and ARIA is not the end of the world.
-In fact I recently tried my hand at a disclosure widget web component
+In fact I recently tried my hand at a [disclosure widget web component](https://fuzzylogic.me/posts/my-first-web-component-a-disclosure-widget/) and early impressions are that the combination of fast, async ES modules plus native DOM discovery (which you get with web components) might alleviate the “flicker of content” issue I mentioned at the start.

 ## Summing up